dotnet/dotnet-docker/1.0/README.md

 # What is .NET Core?

 .NET Core is a general purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
 It is cross-platform, supporting Windows, macOS and Linux, and can be used in device, cloud, and embedded/IoT scenarios.

-It has several key features that are attractive to many developers, including automatic memory management and modern programming languages, that make it easier to efficiently build high-quality applications.
-It offers a high-level programming environment while providing low-level access to native memory and APIs.
+.NET has several capabilities that make development straightforward, including automatic memory management, (runtime) generic types, reflection, asynchrony, concurrency, and native interop.
+Millions of developers take advantage of these capabilities to efficiently build high-quality applications.

 You can use C# to write .NET Core apps.
 C# is simple, powerful, type-safe, and object-oriented while retaining the expressiveness and elegance of C-style languages.
 Anyone familiar with C and similar languages will find it straightforward to write in C#.